giovannipozzobon/rp2350pc_job/documents/modules.md

 ## Current Requirements

-For reasons not yet full understood, the system will not start reliably without the USB library, so at present it is mandatory.
+For reasons not yet full yunderstood, the system will not start reliably without the USB library, so at present it is mandatory.
 This is not an issue, other than the slow boot up (about 5-6 seconds).
 I cannot currently start the display without starting USB so this means the display is blank for that initial period, but it does flash the Green LED.

 ## Initialisation